-When processing a furnace application, it is sometimes determined that the "Own or Rent" question was incorrectly entered on the original application or that the ownership status has changed.
-The HE+ System allows workers to change the response to the "Own or Rent" question on the furnace application.
-However, the information completed on the furnace application does not carry forward onto the next application.
+When processing a Program Services application, it is sometimes determined that the "Own or Rent" question was incorrectly entered on the original application or that the ownership status has changed.
+The HE+ System allows workers to change the response to the "Own or Rent" question on the Program Services application.
+However, the information completed on the Program

+Services application does not carry forward onto the next application.
 Therefore, the worker needs to update the Master Record (not currently available) to correct the "Own or Rent" field for subsequent applications.